-- (1) Foamed asphalt shall be produced with a performance graded asphalt binder; without polymer modification; in accordance with Standard Specification 455. - (2) Asphalt binder performance grade for foamed asphalt shall be PG 46-34 or PG 52-34 - Asphalt binder shall be sufficiently heated to meet the mix design expansion and half-life criteria; not to exceed 375° F. The temperature of the Asphalt binder shall be maintained within \pm 10° F of the optimum foaming temperature as determined by the mix design. - (4) Asphalt binder shall produce asphalt foam with a minimum expansion ratio of 8 and half-life of no less than 6 seconds.
+- (1) Foamed asphalt shall be produced with a performance graded asphalt binder; without polymer modification; according to standard spec 455. - (2) Asphalt binder performance grade for foamed asphalt shall be PG 46-34 or PG 52-34. - Asphalt binder shall be sufficiently heated to meet the mix design expansion and half-life criteria; not to exceed 375° F. The temperature of the Asphalt binder shall be maintained within $\pm~10^{\circ}$ F of the optimum foaming temperature as determined by the mix design. - (4) Asphalt binder shall produce asphalt foam with a minimum expansion ratio of 8 and half-life of no less than 6 seconds.